fanoframework/fanoframework.github.io/scaffolding-with-fano-cli/index.md

 ## <a name="generate-random-key"></a>Generate random key

-To generate random key, run with  `--key=[length]` command line options
+To generate random key (for example, encryption secret key), run with  `--key=[length]` command line options

 ```
 $ fanocli --key=32
 ```

 If `length` is not set, it is assumed 64 bytes of random value.
 Output is Base64 encoded string of random bytes.
+In unix or Linux, it reads from `/dev/urandom`.
+In Windows, it uses CryptoAPI.

 ## <a name="generate-guid"></a>Generate GUID